Executors

 Virtual Machine executor (VirtualBox / Parallels)

 You can use this executor to use an already created virtual machine, which is cloned and used to run your build.
-GitLab Runner provides two full system virtualization options: VirtualBox and Parallels that you can use to run your builds on Windows, Linux, macOS, or FreeBSD operating systems.
+GitLab Runner provides two full system virtualization options: VirtualBox and Parallels.
+You can use these options to run your builds on Windows, Linux, macOS, or FreeBSD operating systems.
 GitLab Runner connects to the virtual machine and runs the build on it.
 The Virtual Machine executor can also be used to reduce infrastructure costs.

 Docker executor